 Sophia has a busy commercial practice and is instructed in a variety of disputes including claims involving the construction and breach of contracts, bonds and guarantees.

 - Guri v Krasniqi and Neziraj (2016) – Represented the defendants in successfully striking out the claimant’s breach of contract claim in relation to the sale of a business during a fast-track trial and then successfully opposing the appeal

 - Mekobia Ltd v Brandmovers Ltd EWHC 969 (Ch) – Successfully opposing an appeal in a multi-million pound breach of contract claim concerning the provision of website development services

-- Re an Investment Dispute (2015) – Acting for the claimant in a high value claim against an investment company by its clients in relation to beneficial interest in certain investments
+- Re an Investment Dispute (2015) – Acted for the claimant in a high value claim against an investment company by its clients in relation to beneficial interest in certain investments

-- Re a Football Club (2015) – Defending a football club in a contractual claim in relation to coaching services
+- Re a Football Club (2015) – Defended a football club in a contractual claim in relation to coaching services

-- Re an Airline (2014) – Acting for an airline in a breach of contract claim concerning issues under UCTA and the Unfair Terms in Consumer Contracts Regulations 1999.
+- Re an Airline (2014) – Acted for an airline in a breach of contract claim concerning issues under UCTA and the Unfair Terms in Consumer Contracts Regulations 1999.